 State income tax 4.95% 9.0%

-• Income in Boston is 24.7% higher than in Chicago, so you could earn more for doing the same job.
-The top employers in Boston include General Electric, Fidelity Investments, and Liberty Mutual Insurance.
+• You're likely to make a higher income living in Boston, where incomes are, on average, 24.7% higher than in Chicago.
+Major employers in Boston include General Electric, Fidelity Investments, and Liberty Mutual Insurance.

 • Be sure to budget for higher bills in Boston, since the cost of living for a single person in Boston is 32.1% higher than in Chicago.
 This includes routine expenses like utilities, groceries, clothing, and transportation.